pc2/cc-slurm-sync/Readme.md

 to run the slurm commands squeue and sacct and read data from the slurm state save location.

-# Requirements
+# Requirements / Branches

 Depending on your slurm version, you have different dependencies.

-## Running slurm 22.05
+## Running slurm 22.05 and later

-If you run a slurm version later or equal to 22.05, you should be fine.
-The scipt was updated to support openapi 0.0.38 shipped with slurm.
-This version of the openapi supports a correct data structure to determine the allocated resources on a node.
+The rest api and its component openapi is changing from version to version.
+Therefore, we decided to create one branch per slurm major versoin.
+This should help to track the changes according to each slurm version.
+If you are running slurm version 23.11.02 you have to checkout the branch slurm-23-11.
+The master branch will be the development branch for general functionalities.
+Version specific changes will be merged to the corresponding version branch.

 ## Running slurm < 22.05